-3. PIN Receiver and Decoder
+3. PIN receiver and decoder

-The PIN receiver/decoder contains a transimpedance amplifier, limiting amplifier, bi-phase mark (BPM) decoder with clock recovery, and LVDS drivers to send the decoded data and recovered clock off the ASIC.
-All transistors are fabricated with thin oxide, allowing the ASIC to run with a 1.5 V power supply.
+The PIN receiver/decoder contains a transimpedance amplifier, limiting amplifier, bi-phase mark (BPM) decoder with clock recovery, and LVDS drivers to send the decoded data and recovered clock off chip.
+A block diagram of the circuit is shown in Fig. 3.
+All transistors are fabricated with thin oxide, allowing the chip to run with a 1.5 V power supply.
 The clock and data recovery is accomplished using a delay locked loop that contains networks of switchable capacitors in the delay stages allow for the three operating frequencies, 40, 160, and 320 Mb/s.
-However, due to insufficient time to optimize the design, the ASICs operate at somewhat lower speed and require higher threshold currents to achieve a low bit error rate (BER).
-Other than these two limitations, the performance of the ASICs is satisfactory, including clock jitter, duty cycle, rise/fall time, and high/low levels of the LVDS drivers.
+However, due to insufficient time to optimize the design, the chips operate at somewhat lower speed and require higher threshold currents to achieve a low bit error rate (BER).
+Other than these two limitations, the performance of the chips is satisfactory, including clock jitter, duty cycle, rise/fall time, and high/low levels of the LVDS drivers.